EduLeg/BDA/README.md

-# BDA
-Advanced Database Course Proyect

-🖥️ HTML/CSS/JavaScript Dashboard for Data Visualization
+# 🖥️ HTML/CSS/JavaScript Dashboard for Data Visualization
+Advanced Databases fianl project to visualice data provided by the back-end team.